deanslee/FigureOneLab/README.md

 ### **How It Works**

 Choose a paper that piques your interest.
 Read it, probably several times.
+Sleuth around to find how the authors shared their data.
 Skim through the supplemental figures and files as well.
 Use Google and ChatGPT to clarify difficult concepts.

+A simple directory structure you can use to organize your work.
+FigureOneLab/trevino/
+- data/
+- outs/
+- filename.ipynb

 Then go through the Jupyter notebooks accompanying the paper.
 In these notebooks I demonstrate how a working computational biologist might think about reconstructing Figure 1.
 Run each code block and see if you can understand what was done and why.
 The notebooks only recreate a part of Figure 1, leaving much of the ambiguity surrounding the data for you to untangle.
 Try to reproduce the rest of Figure 1, but **don't worry if you don't produce an exact replica**.
 That is not the point.